oesterei/GSEABasedPrograms/README.md

 ### GSEA-based Programs for NGS data
 #### This repository contains Python programs and example input files to reproduce the Gene Set Enrichment Analysis (GSEA)-based approach for gene identification and verification presented in the Park & Harris paper (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8342995/).

-#### GSEAGeneID.py = Program inputs two datasets containing clean and complete data then performs the following:
+#### GSEAGeneID.py inputs two datasets containing clean and complete NGS data in tab-delimited .txt file format
+#### GSEAGeneID.py then performs the following:
 #### 1) Z-score normalization of data across all samples for each gene in the dataset - returns two z-scored datasets
 #### 2) Generation of gene signatures via T-score - returns two gene lists, one per dataset, with associated T-scores and p-values
 #### 3) Generation of query gene sets - returns a .txt file similar to a .gmt (https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats) that contains 10 query sets representing a range of the five most over- and under-expressed genes from each gene signature